braze-inc/braze-docs/_docs/_contributing/page_types.md

 # Page types

-Braze documentation should follow the Diátaxis framework, which organizes documentation into four categories, or types, that each corresponds with a distinct need or learning preference.
-Each Braze article can contain multiple documentation types, though each type should reside in its own section.
+> Braze Docs follows the [Diátaxis framework](https://diataxis.fr/), which organizes pages into one of four content types, each one meeting a different learning objective.
+While a single page on Braze Docs may contain multiple content types, each type should get a dedicated section on the page.

+These are the four content types you'll find on Braze Docs:

 | Documentation type | Purpose |
 | --- | --- |